mendall/micro-services-example/README.md

 ### Use case

 The example application includes two core services: School and Student, each with its own dedicated database.
 Access to these microservices is exclusively managed through the Gateway microservice.
 During startup, both services fetch their configurations from the config-server and register with the discovery service.
 Inter-service communication is facilitated via Kafka messages and HTTP requests.
 All logs are sent through Logstash to Elasticsearch, allowing for visualization in a Kibana dashboard.
+Wave Scope integrated for additional visualization.

 ### Architecture